dkallen78/math-trainer/README.md

 * achievements?
   * basic achievements for the challenges (3 each based on performance?) and strategies, plus secret achievements based on math trivia?
 * what is the optimal order for unlocking strategies/skills?
+* find a way to simplify the changing and reordering of notifications
+* find a way to simplify the changing and reordering of problems in data-strategies.js

 ### [Previous updates](https://github.com/dkallen78/math-trainer/blob/main/devlog/devlog-2024.md)